rspieker/digitalocean_v2/README.md

 ###CamelCase
-Our eyes bleed when using an Object Oriented notation which uses underscores in method names, hence we provide a lowerCamelCased API in our implementation, both in execution and response, but never in response values.
+Our eyes bleed when using an Object Oriented notation which has underscores in method names, hence we provide a lowerCamelCased API in our implementation, both in execution and response keys, but never in response values.

 ###Limits